-The assigned Weighted Average Asset Risk score of B1 is two notches lower than the Ba2 initial score
+The assigned Weighted Average Asset Risk score of B1 is four notches lower than the Baa3 initial score

-Altum's problem loan ratio remained high at 7.4% as of June 2022, although it declined progressively since its creation, from 8.3% as of December 2020 and 30.6% as of December 2014.
-Credit risk is largely mitigated by sizeable government- and EU-backed assetrisk protection (see above section).
+Altum's problem loan ratio remained high at 9.3% as of December 2022, up from 7.1% in December 2021, although it has declined progressively since its creation (30.6% as of December 2014).
+Credit risk is largely mitigated by sizeable government- and EU-backed asset-risk protection (see above section).
 By targeting customers that would not usually have access to the Latvian banking industry due to limited financial history or limited financial resources, and because of the nature of its mandate and the risk cover, the institution has a larger risk appetite than a commercial bank.

-Altum's portfolio is diversified in terms of financial instruments (Exhibit 2), with a portfolio of financial instruments granted within the state aid programmes of €953 million as of September 2022 (December 2021: €896 million), made up of 33,579 projects (December 2021: 30,978) and consisting of the following:
+Altum's portfolio is diversified in terms of financial instruments (Exhibit 2), with a portfolio of financial instruments granted within the state aid programmes of €964 million as of March 2023 (December 2021: €896 million), made up of 34,558 projects (December 2021: 30,978) and consisting of the following:

-- " a guarantee portfolio of €460 million (2021: €415 million), - " a loan portfolio of €323 million (2021: €316 million), - " investments in venture capital funds of €86 million (2021: €88 million), and - " investments under the Latvian Land Fund of €84 million (2021: €79 million).
+- " a guarantee portfolio of €477 million (2021: €415 million), - " a loan portfolio of €312 million (2021: €316 million), - " investments in venture capital funds of €92 million (2021: €88 million), and - " investments under the Latvian Land Fund of €83 million (2021: €79 million).

 Since the start of the coronavirus pandemic and the subsequent military invasion of Russia in Ukraine, the loans and guarantees portfolio has consistently increased as Altum set up measures and facilities in place to counter the economic impact.
-During the first nine months of 2022, the volume of guarantees and loans grew by 11% and 2%, respectively.
+The volume of guarantees grew by 15% between December 2021 and March 2023.

-Financial instruments outstanding
+Exhibit 2 Financial instruments outstanding